Machine Learning Estimation of Maximum Vertical Velocity from Radar: Introduction

 \section{Introduction}

 Weather hazards in the United States cost billions of dollars annually \citep{NCEI2023}.
 A majority of the billion-dollar disaster events involve hazards directly created by convective storms (e.g., hail, tornadoes, floods, straight-line winds).
-The source of the convective weather hazards ultimately originates from the fast current of upward moving air, also known as an updraft.
-Despite the updraft being the source of the hazards, it's velocity or area is not something that is reliably quantified in real time to be used as a tool for assessing storm severity.
+Convective weather hazards are ultimately connected to the fast current of upward moving air, also known as an updraft.
+Despite the updraft’s importance in convective storms, an updraft’s intensity or area is not something that is reliably quantified in real time to be used as a forecasting tool for assessing storm severity.

 One method to measure a storm's updraft speed is to use multiple Doppler velocity radar measurements of the same storm \citep[see chapter 12.4.3 in ][]{rauber2018radar}.
 Using the continuity equation and the horizontal radial velocity from the multiple radars, a 3-dimensional (3D) wind vector can be derived from which the vertical component is the vertical velocity.
-While multi-Doppler wind retrievals have been used for decades \citep[e.g.,][]{Doviak1976}, the operational ground based radar system in the United States \citep[i.e., NEXRAD;][]{Crum1993} is not configured in a way that is conducive for high quality multi-Doppler measurements of storm updrafts.
-Furthermore, the sensitivity of multi-Doppler analyses to artifacts usually requires some manual quality control by a domain expert, making a timely real time productive prohibitive \citep[see section 3 in][for an example of multi-Doppler quality control efforts]{Addison2017}.
+While multi-Doppler wind retrievals have been used for decades \citep[e.g.,][]{Doviak1976}, the operational ground based radar system in the United States \citep[i.e., NEXRAD;][]{Crum1993} is not configured in a way that is conducive for high quality multi-Doppler measurements of storm updrafts (e.g., large baselines, missing low level coverage).
+Furthermore, the sensitivity of multi-Doppler analyses to artifacts usually requires some manual quality control by a domain expert, making a timely real time product prohibitive \citep[see section 3 in][for an example of multi-Doppler quality control efforts]{Addison2017}.
 Given the lack of direct measurements of storm vertical velocity, several proxy methods have been used in a research capacity to diagnose relationships between other storm updraft characteristics and their severe hazards: overshooting tops \citep[e.g.,][]{Marion2019}, lightning \citep[e.g.,][]{Carey2019}, differential reflectivity (Zdr) columns \citep[e.g.,][]{French2021}, bounded weak echo regions (BWER) \citep[e.g.,][]{Lakshmanan2000} and mesocyclone width \citep[e.g.,][]{Sessa2020}.

 Overshooting tops are convective updrafts that exceed their level of neutral thermal buoyancy (i.e., equilibrium level), creating an area of colder cloud top brightness temperatures that can be detected from imaging satellites \citep[e.g., GOES;][]{Bedka2010}.
 Storms that have overshooting tops have been linked to severe weather on the ground \citep[e.g.,][]{Reynolds1980,Negri1981}.
 More quantitatively, the width of the overshooting top (i.e., overshooting top area; OTA) has been associated with tornado properties like intensity \citep{Trapp2017} and damage rating \citep[i.e.,][]{Marion2019}.
 Both \citet{Trapp2017} and \citet{Marion2019} found evidence that a wider OTA, and thus a wider overall updraft, is associated with more damaging tornadoes.
 The key hypothesis from \citet{Trapp2017} and \citet{Marion2019}, is that a wider updraft can support a wider tornadic circulation and thus more damaging tornado.
 Note that the OTA method can only obtain direct information of the storm's top (Fig. 1a, yellow oval).
 Thus, the OTA is less informative of the updraft as a whole, including the low-level updraft (i.e., 1-km above ground level) which has been postulated as more important for tornado formation \citep{Peters2023}.